-Canvas messaging & online office zooms are the two best ways to contact me for one-on-one conversation.
+Canvas messaging & online office hours are the two best ways to contact me for one-on-one conversation.

 - I usually respond to Canvas messages on weekdays, within 24 hours. - If I do not respond within 48 hours, it's likely that I did not receive your message for some reason.
-In this case, please resend. - Although I sometimes do, please do not expect me to respond to email on weekends, holidays, or when CR is closed for instruction.
+In this case, please resend. - Although I sometimes do, please do not expect me to respond to email on weekends or holidays. - You can access online office hours for direct chat through our class canvas site.